Key 2011 Accomplishments

-• Made approximately $37,000 in profit from the 2008 tax property foreclosure sale, the seventh consecutive year of attaining a net profit.
+• Made approximately $262,000 in profit from the 2009 tax property foreclosure sale.
+This marks the eighth consecutive year of attaining a net profit from the tax property foreclosure sale.

 • Continued the billing of all Payment In Lieu Of Taxes (PILOT’s) inside the County.
 Starting in 2008, the Treasurer’s Office started to bill for City PILOT’s as well.
 Previously, the City maintained this function, but to consolidate the workload the Treasurer’s Office took over this responsibility.
 For all new PILOT’s in the City the collection date for County PILOT’s will be January instead of May, which will improve the County’s cash flow position and earn additional interest.